isomerpages/sciencecentre-emag/index.md

       url: /sci-cafe-beyond-the-stars
       alt: Orion constellation myths
       image: /images/DIS_emag.gif
   - infopic:
+      title: Kopi, Caffeine, and Me
+      subtitle: Mind & Body, Coffee, Health
+      id: infopic
+      description: An Australian PhD researcher’s quest for caffeine in Singapore and how a love for espresso led to an exploration of the chemistry and culture of kopi.
+      button: Read More
+      url: /kopi-caffeine-and-me
+      image: /images/kopi_header.png
+      alt: Kopi cup
+  - infopic:
       title: When Science Meets the Force
       subtitle: pop culture, sci-fi, movies